huijing/slides/82-jsfwdays-2020/TRANSCRIPT.md

 *For Javascript fwdays'20.
 This is sort of a transcript and notes for the talk.*

-добрий день!
+It's really great to be part of Javascript fwdays.
+It has been tough for the organisers with the COVID-19 situation so I really want to give them all the credit for handling the situation in such a professional and thoughtful manner.

-It's really great to be here in beautiful Kyiv to be part of Javascript fwdays.
-I know this is a conference for Javascript developers but all of you, whether you like it or not, probably have to write CSS as well.
+Now, I know this is a conference for Javascript developers but all of you, whether you like it or not, probably have to write CSS as well.
 For myself, I loved CSS ever since I first picked up web development.
 And, of course, I like Javascript, but I just love CSS more.

 Sometimes, even though you love something a lot, over time that feeling might fade.
 Not so with me and CSS.
 In fact, I'm even more excited about CSS today than I was when I first started.
 Why?
 Because like every good relationship, both parties must evolve and grow.